History of Tommy Pham in Timeline

 April 5, 2019: Reached Base Streak

-On April 5, 2019, Tommy Pham reached base for the 40th consecutive game, setting a new record for the longest streak in Tampa Bay Rays history.
+On April 5, 2019, Tommy Pham reached base for the 40th straight game, which was the longest in Rays history.

-On December 6, 2019, Tommy Pham, along with Jake Cronenworth, were traded to the San Diego Padres in exchange for Hunter Renfroe, Xavier Edwards, and a player to be named later.
+On December 6, 2019, Tommy Pham, along with Jake Cronenworth, was traded to the San Diego Padres in exchange for Hunter Renfroe, Xavier Edwards, and a player to be named later (Esteban Quiroz).

-In March 2020, Esteban Quiroz was named as the player to be named later in the December 6, 2019 trade that sent Tommy Pham and Jake Cronenworth to the San Diego Padres.
+In March 2020, Esteban Quiroz was announced as the player to be named later in the trade from December 6, 2019, that sent Tommy Pham and Jake Cronenworth to the San Diego Padres.

-On October 11, 2020, Tommy Pham was stabbed during a fight in San Diego after leaving a local strip club, requiring surgery at UC San Diego Health.
+On October 11, 2020, Tommy Pham was stabbed during a fight in San Diego after leaving a local strip club and underwent surgery at UC San Diego Health.

 October 2020: Stabbing Incident

-In October 2020, Tommy Pham was stabbed in his lower back during an altercation outside a strip club in San Diego, requiring surgery and 200 stitches.
-He later described the injuries as "catastrophic."
+In October 2020, Tommy Pham was involved in an altercation outside a strip club in San Diego and was stabbed in his lower back, requiring surgery and 200 stitches.

-In the pandemic-shortened 2020 season, Tommy Pham played for the San Diego Padres, batting .211.
-On August 16, he suffered a fractured hamate bone in his left hand, requiring surgery and missing a month of action.
+During the pandemic-shortened 2020 season, on August 16, Tommy Pham suffered a fractured hamate bone in his left hand and underwent surgery, causing him to miss a month of action.

 2020: Wrist Surgery

-Later in the 2020 offseason, Tommy Pham underwent a third surgery since August, this time to address a tear in the cartilage on the small finger side of his left wrist.
+Later in the 2020 offseason, Tommy Pham underwent a third surgery since August to address a tear in the cartilage on the small finger side of his left wrist.

-In 2021, Tommy Pham batted .229 with 15 home runs and 14 stolen bases for the Padres, leading the major leagues with 30 pinch hitting appearances.
-At the end of the season, on November 3, the Padres granted him free agency.
+In 2021, Tommy Pham batted .229 with 15 home runs and 14 stolen bases.
+On November 3, the Padres granted him free agency.

-On March 26, 2022, Tommy Pham signed a one-year contract, with a mutual option for 2023, with the Cincinnati Reds, expressing a focus on personal statistical goals.
+On March 26, 2022, Tommy Pham signed a one-year contract with a mutual option for 2023, with the Cincinnati Reds, expressing his focus on personal performance.

 On August 1, 2022, Tommy Pham was traded to the Boston Red Sox for a player to be named later or cash considerations.

-On November 10, 2022, the Red Sox and Tommy Pham both declined a mutual option, making him a free agent after batting .236 for the season.
+On November 10, 2022, the Red Sox and Tommy Pham both declined a mutual option, making him a free agent.

 April 15, 2024: Signed Minor League Contract